rethinkdb/rethinkdb-rs/3-cluster-administration/system-tables.md

 If tags aren't specified when a server starts, the server is automatically assigned the `default` tag.
 Documents cannot be inserted into `server_config`.
 A new document gets created when a server connects to the cluster.

-Documents *can* be deleted from this table--doing so permanently removes the server from the cluster.
+Documents *can* be deleted from this table.
+Doing so permanently removes the server from the cluster.
 When a server is permanently removed from a cluster, the following occurs:

 * all references to it are deleted from `table_config`;
 * if it was a replica for a shard, that entry is removed from the shard's `replicas` list;